Signal Education

-SCTR (StockCharts Technical Rank) measures a stock's technical momentum on a 0–100 scale.
-TraderValue uses SCTR > 9 to qualify bull setups and SCTR < 4 for bear signals — here's exactly how it works, why those thresholds were chosen, and live rankings for today.
+SCTR definition: SCTR stands for StockCharts Technical Rank — a composite 0–100 score that measures a stock's technical momentum across long-term, medium-term, and short-term timeframes.
+A score of 80 means the stock is stronger than 80% of its peers.
+TraderValue uses SCTR > 9 to qualify bull setups and SCTR < 4 for bear signals — here's exactly how it works, why those thresholds matter, and live rankings for today.

 Highest SCTR Stocks Right Now